History of the Somers Mansion

 In 2005, the Mansion was bought by Christin Didler, who lived there with roommates and owned it during a very unfortunate storm in 2008 that took the roof off and wrought substantial damage.
 Due to the damage, the Mansion remained empty and vandals broke in, causing more damage.

-Eventually, Christin Didler sold the Mansion to Christine Mansion (yes, the names are confusing)- who eventually sold it to me!
+Eventually, Christin Didler sold the Mansion to Christine Manson (yes, the names are confusing)- who eventually sold it to me!

 Check out the realtor postings here and here.